-7.0 Emerging technologies case studies
+7.0 Emerging technologies and practice

-The following section discusses emerging technologies with environmental benefits in the live performance sector in the key areas of: lighting; trussing and rigging; sound; power generators; trucking, tour buses, musical instruments and set design.
-Julie's Bicycle is not endorsing any of the companies and technologies but is using them as illustrations of positive recent developments for reducing environmental impacts.
+The following section discusses emerging technologies with environmental benefits in the performing arts sector in the key areas of: lighting; trussing and rigging; trucking and tour buses; and set design.
+Julie's Bicycle is not endorsing any of the companies and technologies but includes them as illustrations of positive recent developments for reducing environmental impacts.

-7.1 Lighting
+7. Lighting